SU-JIAYUAN/academic-website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Master Candidate of Artificial Intelligence
+role: Master Student Candidate of Artificial Intelligence

 # Organizations/Affiliations to show in About widget
 organizations: